What is in this Article?

 Follow the steps below to import the 1D_Beam_Frame collection into Akselos Modeler:

-- In Akselos Modeler, click on the Cloud tab → Authentication → Enter your username and (password or token) → Click on the Check button and wait for Authentication status to turn green and show Authentication successful.
+- In Akselos Modeler, click on the Cloud tab on Ribbons → Authentication → Enter your username and (password or token) → Click on the Check button and wait for Authentication status to turn green and show Authentication successful.

 Figure 3.1.
 Checking authentication